On the image of MRC fibrations of projective manifolds with semi-positive holomorphic sectional curvature: Introduction

 In this paper, we attempt to approach Conjecture \ref{str-conj} by investigating a MRC fibration $X \dashrightarrow Y$ of $X$ instead of the Albanese map (see \cite{Cam92}, \cite{KoMM92} for MRC fibrations and rationally connectedness).
 Note that the image $Y$ of MRC fibrations is determined up to birational equivalence (in particular, we may assume that $Y$ is smooth by taking a resolution of singularities), and also that the image $Y$ is not uniruled by \cite[Theorem 1.1]{GHS03} (equivalently, the canonical bundle $K_Y$ of $Y$ is pseudo-effective by \cite{BDPP}).

 From the viewpoint of Conjecture \ref{str-conj}, it is natural to expect that a minimal model of the image $Y$ (if exists) admits a finite \'etale cover by an abelian variety.
-Further it can also be expected that a MRC fibration of $X$ to a minimal model of $Y$ is actually a smooth morphism and that it gives the decomposition in Conjecture \ref{str-conj}.
+Further it can also be expected that a MRC fibration of $X$ to a minimal model of $Y$ is actually a smooth morphism.
 For this purpose, it seems to be the first step to show that the numerical dimension of the image $Y$ is zero.
 Based on the above observations, we pose the following two conjectures\,$:$

 \begin{conj} Let $X$ be a smooth projective variety with semi-positive holomorphic sectional curvature, and let $X \dashrightarrow Y$ be a dominant rational map from $X$ to a smooth projective variety $Y$ with the pseudo-effective canonical bundle $K_Y$.
 Then the numerical dimension $\nu(Y)=\nu(K_Y)$ is equal to zero.
 In particular, the numerical dimension of the image of non-trivial MRC fibrations of $X$ is zero. $($See \cite{Nak} for the definition of the numerical dimension $\nu(\cdot)$.$)$ \end{conj}